 Sophie Schünemann is a writer and teacher.
 Her poetry has been published i.a. in The Rialto, has won the Daniil Pashkoff Prize and has been shortlisted for the Aesthetica Competion and the Roy Fisher Prize.
 She is a sessional tutor of Creative Writing at Keele University, where she is also currently completing a PhD in the same subject and acting as the online publicist for the Keele Hall Readings.
 Her (admittedly harmless) obessions include knitting, wings and tacos.

-This project is partially funded and supported by the Northwest Consortium Doctoral Training Partnership and the English and Creative Writing Department at Lancaster University.
+This project is currently being partially funded by the School of Humanities at the University of Wolverhampton.
+Past funders include the Northwest Consortium Doctoral Training Partnership and the English and Creative Writing Department at Lancaster University.
 The header image and the profile pictures of the authors have been created by photographer Marja Lingsma.